hashsequence/Linux-Job-Worker/README.md

 * A response will be sent to client indicating process have been stopped along with the contents of the log

-* job should be marked as completed with the exit code in the dataStore
+* Job should be marked as completed with the exit code in the dataStore

 ```
 type StopRequest {